-Glossary · Cloudflare Logs docs
+Glossary

 Request

-A record of each request that has been processed through the Cloudflare network
+A record of each request that has been processed through the Cloudflare network.

 Origin requests

-Requests served from the origin server
+Requests served from the origin server.

 Cached requests

 The number of requests served from Cloudflare without having to hit the origin server.
-Cached requests are the sum of all requests where CacheCacheStatus equals hit, stale, updating, ignored.
-This doesn’t include revalidated since the request had to be sent to the origin server.
+Cached requests are the sum of all requests where CacheCacheStatus equals

 Uncached requests

 The number of requests that are not cached and therefore, are served from the origin server.
-Uncached requests are the sum of all requests where CacheCacheStatus doesn’t equal to hit, stale, updating, or ignored.
+Uncached requests are the sum of all requests where CacheCacheStatus does not equal to

 Total bandwidth (Total egress bandwidth, Edge bandwidth)